bradymiller/bradymiller.github.io/todo/index.md

 ## TODO lists

 ### STAT
-1. Ensure quarterly attestation
+1. Ensure the recent setup.php changed don't break multisite (will have required fields that are hidden by css).
 1. request donations for mu3
-1. Ensure the recent setup.php changed don't break multisite (will have required fields that are hidden by css).

 ### Expedited
 1. oe-blue-button-generate